Integrate financial education into your classroom

 - boost parents' understanding of good money management

-Ten primary schools are working on financial literacy projects as part of the first round of the Moneysmart grants.
-Projects feature gardens, market days, a café, product development, a financial literacy classroom and a multimedia project.
+13 primary schools and 11 secondary schools are working on financial literacy projects as part of the Moneysmart grants.
+Projects feature gardens, market days, small businesses and a financial literacy classroom.

 Sign up to our newsletter for teachers.
 You’ll receive an email every school term showing how teachers are integrating financial literacy into their classrooms and schools.